emarsden/pssh-box-wasm/www-zola/content/get-license.md

 - from a software hygiene perspective, the code is running **safely sandboxed** by your web browser

-- it doesn't require any software installation on your computer
+- it doesn’t require any software installation on your computer

 - the license request is sent from your browser, so should be using any cookies that have been set for the license URL.
 It will respect any proxy settings and browser-based VPNs that you have set